 In an ideal world, many hoped this would require food establishments, such as restaurants, to accommodate gluten-free diners as they accommodate wheelchairs and visually impaired patrons.
 Still, in reality, it only provides some protection in specific scenarios.
 In fact, the ADA does not require every restaurant that serves food to provide gluten-free or allergen-free food.
 More on that in a bit.

 That said, there are a few scenarios where the ADA might offer protection and, more importantly, inclusion to the gluten-free community.

 Scenarios Where the ADA May Protect People with Celiac Disease and Gluten Sensitivities

 If a person is incarcerated and therefore unable to access meals on his or her own, the ADA would protect that person’s right to gluten-free meals.
 A former Washington prisoner with celiac disease, Gaven Picciano, is currently suing a Washington jail for failing to provide him with gluten-free food during his incarceration.

 (2) Cruise Ships

-Individuals sailing on a cruise ship won’t have access to food outside of what the ship provides and therefore the ADA requires cruise lines to offer gluten-free options.
+Individuals sailing on a cruise ship won’t have access to food outside of what the ship provides, and therefore, the ADA requires cruise lines to offer gluten-free options.

-Keep in mind, however, that it may not be easy to get gluten-free food on a cruise ship, and individuals will need to speak up before boarding the ship and at every meal.
+However, remember that it may not be easy to get gluten-free food on a cruise ship, and individuals will need to speak up before boarding the ship and at every meal.
 (A great option is to book a cruise through Celiac Cruises, which offers cruises with a dedicated gluten-free dining room.)

 The ADA also will ensure an employer accommodates the need for more restroom breaks, if needed and requested, due to celiac disease or other digestive disorders.